 The Viaduct was built in the bustling district of Holborn,1869.
-This ‘Gin Palace’ was supposedly built on the site of Newgate Prison (1700 – 1853), with living conditions being so dire inmates were forced to sleep on the floor along with many others in the same room.
+This ‘Gin Palace’ was supposedly built on the site of Newgate Prison (1700 – 1853).
+With living conditions being so dire during this time the prison inmates were forced to sleep on the floor along with many others in the same room.
 Diseases spread like wildfire, inmates turned on each other and if their sickness didn’t kill them off, hanging from the gallows would.

-At the strike of eight am, the church bells went off summoning the public to watch as each inmate took their last breath.
+The hangings at the Tyburn gallows would begin at the stroke of eight, every Monday morning.
+The church bells would sound, summoning the public to watch in the tens of thousands as each inmate took their last breath.
 These deaths were such a spectacle that a pub across from the Viaduct offered an ‘execution breakfast’… nothing says breakfast quite like watching a man’s neck snap.

 The Theatre Royal